-For diarrhea: If you are giving milk to your child and the diarrhea is not going away, stop the milk.
+For diarrhea: If you're giving milk to your child and the diarrhea isn't going away, stop the milk.
 In some cases, milk can make diarrhea worse.
 If that happens, use oral rehydration solution instead.
 If diarrhea is severe, give oral rehydration solution between feedings.
 Sports drinks are not equivalent to oral rehydration solutions.
 They contain too much sugar and too few electrolytes.

-You can resume your child's normal diet over time as he or she feels better.
-Don’t force your child to eat, especially if he or she is having stomach pain or cramping.
-Don’t feed your child large amounts at a time, even if he or she is hungry.
+You can resume your child's normal diet over time as they feels better.
+Don’t force your child to eat, especially if they're having stomach pain or cramping.
+Don’t feed your child large amounts at a time, even if they're hungry.
 This can make your child feel worse.
-You can give your child more food over time if he or she can tolerate it.
-For a baby over 4 months, you can give cereal, mashed potatoes, applesauce, mashed bananas, or strained carrots during this time.
+You can give your child more food over time if they can tolerate it.
+For a baby older than age 4 months, you can give cereal, mashed potatoes, applesauce, mashed bananas, or strained carrots during this time.
 For children age 1 or older, you can add crackers, white bread, rice, crackers, and other complex starches, lean meats, yogurt, fruits, and vegetables.
 Low-fat diets are easier to digest than high-fat diets.

 If the symptoms come back, go back to a simple diet or clear liquids.